 Scenario 2: Within and beyond the 3 dB beamwidth

-In the same way as scenario 1, but now considering the global beam area that represents half the size of the earth, simulations with the space station at 5°, 20°, 45°, and 90° with center of beam elevation angles were performed and the following figure presents the aggregate IMT (BS and UE) interference CDF towards the FSS space station (FSS uplink direction) receiver for macro urban and suburban IMT deployments.
+In the same way as scenario 1, but now considering the entire visible area at the satellite station, which represents half the size of the Earth, simulations with the space station beam centre at 5°, 20°, 45°, and 90° were performed and the following Figure presents the aggregate IMT (BS and UE) interference CDF towards the FSS space station (FSS uplink direction) receiver for macro urban and suburban IMT deployments.

-For all elevation angles the short and long term FSS uplink direction protection criteria are exceeded.
-When compared to scenario 1, the interference is increased since there are more IMT stations generating interference and the antenna radiation pattern gains are also considered outside the 3 dB beamwidth region.

-The worst case is when the elevation is 90 degrees, in which case the interfering IMT stations have a gain of at least 13 dBi, leading to higher average interference than the other cases.
+Scenario 2 shows similar results to Scenario 1 as shown in Figure 8 and Figure 9.
+The FSS S/S short-term and long-term protection criteria are exceeded for elevation angles of 5° and 20°.
+In addition, the FSS long-term protection criteria (with apportionment) is exceeded for elevation angle of 45°

-Figure 8
+Figure 9